yannvr/codemods/README.md

 You can now [apply transformation individually](https://github.com/yannvr/codemods#individuals-transformation)

-Follow the next steps to apply them on your repo:
+Follow the next steps to apply holistic transformation ([unlock the magic `fix` command](https://github.com/yannvr/codemods#holistic-transformation)

 - `npm link`
 - go to your repo (where you want to apply transformations) and `npm link jscodemods`